mwchase/python-structured-data/README.rst

 - The ``namedtuple`` factory creates tuple classes with a single structure; the ``typing.NamedTuple`` class offers the ability to include type information.
 The interface is slightly awkward, and the values expose their tuple-nature easily.
 - The ``enum`` module provides base classes to create finite enumerations.
 Unlike NamedTuple, the ability to convert values into an underlying type must be opted into in the class definition.
 - The ``dataclasses`` module provides a class decorator that converts a class into one with a single structure, similar to a namedtuple, but with more customization: instances are mutable by default, and it's possible to generate implementations of common protocols.
-- The Structured Data ``enum`` decorator is inspired by the design of ``dataclasses``.
+- The Structured Data ``adt`` decorator is inspired by the design of ``dataclasses``.
 (A previous attempt used metaclasses inspired by the ``enum`` module, and was a nightmare.)
 Unlike ``enum``, it doesn't require all instances to be defined up front; instead each class defines constructors using a sequence of types, which ultimately determines the number of arguments the constructor takes.
 Unlike ``namedtuple`` and ``dataclasses``, it allows instances to have multiple shapes with their own type signatures.
 Unlike using regular classes, the set of shapes is specified up front.
 - If you want multiple shapes, and don't want to specify them ahead of time, your best bet is probably a normal tree of classes, where the leaf classes are ``dataclasses``.

 Installation